 There is no rigid boundary line.
 Some successful financial literacy programs are integrated with other programs.
-We don’t want to stifle people’s creativity, but it may be useful to give examples of what isn’t financial literacy.
+Here are some examples to help you better understand what is, and what is not, financial literacy.

-Financial literacy is one of the steps towards achieving a better outcome for financial consumers and investors.
-There are many important steps towards a better outcome for financial consumers and investors that are not financial literacy – consumer protection regulation, dispute resolution processes, advocacy, etc.
+- Financial literacy is one of the steps towards achieving a better outcome for financial consumers and investors.
+However, there are many important steps that are not financial literacy.
+These include consumer protection regulation, dispute resolution processes and advocacy.

 Where can I find out more about evaluation?

 Evaluation is important to Financial Literacy Australia (FLA).
 It is critical to improving existing programs.
-It helps the broader financial literacy community by building up solid evidence about ‘what works well’ and what doesn’t, and why.
+It helps the broader financial literacy community by building up solid evidence about ‘what works well’, what doesn’t, and why.